Ronald McDonald House Charities: Houses

-There are 368 Ronald McDonald Houses in 64 countries.
+There are over 387 Ronald McDonald Houses in 62 countries.
 These accommodate families with hospitalized children under 21 years of age (or 18 or 26, depending on the House), who are being treated at nearby hospitals and medical facilities.
-Ronald McDonald Houses provide over 7,200 bedrooms to families around the world each night, with an estimated value of $700 million in lieu of hotel costs.
+These houses are located just minutes away from the special care hospitals that are required to help children get back to full health.
+Ronald McDonald Houses allow families to stay free of charge.
+They also provide families with home cooked meals.
+Houses like these scattered throughout the world allow families to have a home away from home and focus on what is important, their child's health.